nbinwal/aws-bedrock-demo/README.md

         "Assistant:"
     )

-    # Pack our prompt into the format Bedrock expects
+    # Package the prompt and additional options into a format Bedrock expects
     bedrock_payload = json.dumps({
         "prompt": prompt,
-        "max_tokens_to_sample": 400,  # allow room for text + links
-        "temperature": 0.5            # 0.5 = balanced creativity
+        "max_tokens_to_sample": 400,  # Limit how much text the AI can return "temperature": 0.5            # Controls creativity (0 = deterministic, 1 = very creative)
     })

-    # 5) Call the Bedrock AI service
+    # === CALL THE BEDROCK AI TO GET ADVICE ===
     try:
+        # Ask the AI model for help
         response = bedrock_client.invoke_model(
             modelId=MODEL_ID,
             contentType="application/json",
             accept="application/json",
             body=bedrock_payload
         )
-        # Read and parse the AI’s reply
+        # Read and parse the response
         body = json.loads(response["body"].read())
-        advice = body.get("completion", "No advice returned.")
-    except Exception as e:
+        advice = body.get("completion", "No advice returned.")  # Extract the AI's response except Exception as e:
-        # If the AI call fails, log and use a fallback message
+        # If something goes wrong, report it and use a fallback message
         print("Error invoking Bedrock:", str(e))
         advice = "Could not retrieve remediation advice from Bedrock."

-    # Log what we got back from the AI
+    # Print the AI's remediation advice to the logs for visibility
     print("Remediation advice + links:\n", advice)

+    # === SEND THE ADVICE VIA EMAIL USING SNS ===

-    # 6) Prepare the email subject and body
+    # Create the email subject and body
     subject = f"[Alert] EC2 Alarm: {alarm_name}"
     message = (
         f"The EC2 CloudWatch alarm '{alarm_name}' was triggered at {timestamp}.\n\n"